leeandher/leander.xyz/src/pages/blog/01 - January 2018 - Baby's First Steps.md

 When you have the world at your finger tips, decisions become hard to make, and I couldn't keep everything organized and neat the way I wanted it.
 Eventually persisting through that, I made a basic page that I was proud of, and moved on, because I was really excited for the next one.
 <br><br>The challenge was to build a <b>personal portfolio</b>.
-I've always thought about doing this myself, but I never really got motivated, but since it was an assigned to get the Front End Certfication, I finally had the drive I needed.
+I've always thought about doing this myself, but I never really got motivated, but since it was an assigned to get the Front End Certification, I finally had the drive I needed.
 I jumped right into it and got into so many problems.
 I had to read up so much about positioning, centering, displays, and navbars trying to get everything stylized and working.
 I remember spending hours just trying to get the navbar functionally scrolling smoothly, but when I did I was lit.
 I even forked the project and made a complete animation for the hamburger to cross animation, which I'm still proud of.